malone5/survivordash/README.md

 # DevLog: Finally down (ET)L in a good place.
 Need to clean it up and start github repository

 # DevNotes: Create less files from boxscores etl.

+# DevLog: boxscores are not uniform. somtimes we get ep 11 reward 2 etc

+# DevLog: I think I need to tighten the scope.
+Small inconsistencies in trudorktimes.com is
+# causing a headache.
+Instead of powering through.
+We sould reel it back to maek it more digestible.